Honoring a Heroine of Battlefield Preservation

 Let Your Legacy Make a Difference — Request free brochures and more information »

 The Civil War Trust offers you a unique opportunity to create a legacy of battlefield preservation.
 A planned gift to the Civil War Trust will mean that you will help save battlefields so that they will never be developed, and so that future generations will benefit from your gift for years to come.
 By naming the Civil War Trust in your estate plan, you are not only creating your legacy, but you are also able to take advantage of tax incentives while still providing financial benefits to those you love.
 Once you have named the Civil War Trust in your Estate Plan, we will welcome you to the Honor Guard, our legacy giving society.

 If you have already included the Civil War Trust in your estate plans and haven't told us, please complete a confidential online Declaration of Intent to tell us about your gift.

 Ensure that your gift goes where it's needed the most

 When you decide to leave a gift to a charitable organization through your estate, you want to be sure that it is used just as effectively as the gifts you give today.
 The vast majority of donations to the Civil War Trust go directly to acquiring battlefield land and promoting Civil War education.
 Only 4% goes towards administration, and only 10% is spent on fundraising.

-Charity Navigator, the nation’s largest third-party charity evaluator, has given the Civil War Trust its highest possible rating of four stars for the third year in a row.
-Only 9% of charities that Charity Navigator rates have received at least 3 consecutive 4-star evaluations as we have.
+Charity Navigator, the nation’s largest third-party charity evaluator, has given the Civil War Trust its highest possible rating of four stars for the fifth year in a row.